Mattel is making an Amazon Echo that understands your kids, too

 It's a baby monitor.
 It's a voice-activated smart assistant.
 It answers your questions, and maybe your kids' questions, too.
 It orders more diapers when you run out, and soothes babies back to sleep automatically.
 It plays with your kids.
 It could be the most exciting thing toymaker Mattel has ever produced.

-It's called the Aristotle, and it's not just an Amazon Echo clone: According to interviews with Bloomberg, FastCo Design and USA Today, the device is a fully-functional Amazon Alexa assistant that can answer all the same adult questions and has all the same smart home capabilities -- but say "Aristotle" instead of "Alexa," and it summons a different voice assistant who can interact with your kids instead.
+It's called the Aristotle, and it's not just an Amazon Echo clone: According to interviews with Bloomberg, FastCo Design and USA Today, the device is a fully-functioning Amazon Alexa assistant that can answer all the same adult questions and has all the same smart home capabilities -- but say "Aristotle" instead of "Alexa," and it can also summon a different voice assistant who can interact with your kids.

 The voice-activated speaker also comes with a wireless camera that streams 256-bit encrypted video to your phone, an array of colorful LEDs, and special software some of which -- as a new parent myself -- sounds too good to be true.